What is Going Global?

 - You can apply as a group or to go solo, and will have the support of your programme leader throughout the application process.

 - The scheme is open to UK students (home-fee status).
 There is a competitive bidding process and successful applicants will be awarded part–funding for their proposed study visits.
-You may be able to supplement the award with available funds from your Progress Bursary, if eligible.

 Tell me more!